opnsense/docs/source/manual/how-tos/ipsec-s2s-conn-route.rst

 ====================================
-IPsec VTI - Route based PSK setup
+IPsec - Route based (VTI) PSK setup
 ====================================

 This example utilises the new options available in OPNsense 23.1 to setup a site to site tunnel in routed mode